-Infection control
+Infection control in the classroom

-As a trusted partner, Global is ready to support your infection control and cleaning requirements for clinical care.
+As a trusted partner, Global is ready to support you as we "reboot the classroom."
 We have over 35 years of experience partnering with hospitals to create furniture and infection-prevention protocols that set the standard for safety and wellness.
-Applying this experience, we have compiled the following information to assist you in undertaking the correct disinfecting procedures for your Global furniture.
+Applying this experience to the classroom, we have compiled the following information to assist you in undertaking the correct disinfecting procedures for your Global furniture.